mambiux/LLAMA.CPP-ROCm/README.md

 And this only uses 25 Watts!⚡ for a 8B Q4KM Quantized LLama model 🧠 with 20.1 tokens/sec for pompt processing and 6.8 tokens/sec for text generation offloading all layers to GPU and only utilizing one CPU thread !

 This setup highlights the efficiency of AMD APUs, demonstrating how integrated GPUs can handle full AI inference pipelines while reserving CPU resources for other tasks.
 It's a testament to how low-power, cost-efficient hardware can be repurposed for multipurpose AI workloads.

-Conclusion
+🧠 Conclusion:

 The AMD Ryzen 7 5700U APU with ROCm delivers a versatile and energy-efficient solution for AI inference.
 By offloading all layers to the integrated GPU and leaving CPU resources free, this configuration exemplifies a practical and affordable approach for developers and researchers.
 It is ideal for building lightweight AI servers capable of running multiple processes simultaneously.
+It shows ROCm has great potential to unlock hidden compute power.